-1.2 Assignment Elements
+3 Assignment Elements

-Each assignment section has these elements:
+The assignment has these elements:

 - Study the Router Lab documentation.

 - Plan the laboratory moments.

+- Plan the outline of the report.

 - Perform the practical elements.

 - Add the results of the practical exercises to the report.

-- Complete the report and hand it in.
+• Complete the report and hand it in.
 It might be the case that you have to revise it after the teacher's assessment.

-1.3 Bug reports
+4 Bug reports